jauyong9/-Group-15-Yellow-Openrice/README.md

 4. Visit http://localhost:3000/ to the main page of the web app

-p.s.
-To keep logged in after refresh, you need to open index.html via Chrome Web Sever

 How to Update the Project:
 1. Execute `git clone https://github.com/jauyong9/-Group-15-Yellow-Openrice` in terminal